swyxio/sw-yx.github.io/_posts/2017-12-27-dan-abramov-on-redux.md

 renderfn()
 ```

 _This will connect your redux store to your react view.
-The React view can send actions to update the redux store, and when the redux store is updated, it will call `renderfn` to show the new state._
+The React view can send actions to update the redux store, and when the redux store is updated, it will call `renderfn` to show the new state.
+This is hamfisted and we'll see a better way to do this._

-## separating Presentational Components and Container Components
+## separating Presentational Components and Container Components (basic method)

 Pretty straightforward for those familiar with `react-redux`.